-Cosmetic dentistry simply involves electing to have dental work completed because you seek a change in the aesthetic appearance of your smile.
-Cosmetic dentistry provides the opportunity to benefit from both the art and the science of dentistry to give you a healthy, aesthetic, flawless smile.
+Cosmetic dentistry simply involves electing to have dental work completed because you seek a change in the esthetic appearance of your smile.
+Cosmetic dentistry provides the opportunity to benefit from both the art and the science of dentistry to give you a healthy, esthetic, flawless smile.

 While general dentistry is aimed at preserving and maintaining the health of your teeth and gums, cosmetic dentistry offers elective treatment options that improve and preserve the way your smile looks and feels.

 Common cosmetic treatments include: